nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 <br><br>
 <img src="https://github.com/nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/blob/master/images/paswd_file.jpg" width="500">

 The next step is to choose which ovpn file you are going to use and copy/rename it by replacing any spaces with underscores and changing the extension from ovpn to conf.
-OpenVPN only recognizes conf files
+The OpenVPN service only recognizes conf files

 * sudo cp "US West.ovpn" US_West.conf